Explore various spinning methods for core-spun yarns.

 Abstract

-Next, we will introduce compact-spun core-spun yarn.
+Next, we’ll introduce compact-spun core-spun yarn.

-Now let's look at rotor-spun core-spun yarn.
+Now let’s take a look at rotor-spun core-spun yarn.

 recommend Reading